Climate Justice

 Municipalities are on the front lines of climate change.
 The impacts of record breaking heat and cold, flooding, and poor air quality have been felt by our neighbours and expose the interlinked environmental, human and economic costs of global warming.
 I believe it is critical to change the trajectory in Hamilton towards climate justice and innovation for green industry, clean energy, and sustainable community development.

-Our Ward 3 residents are our most valued eyes, ears and noses in the neighbourhood you live in alerting my office about environmental impact and climate justice concerns.
-Many of you live in close proximity to some of the larger polluters in the city.
+Our Ward 3 residents are our most valued eyes, ears and noses in their neighbourhoods, alerting my office about environmental impacts and climate justice concerns.
+Because many of you live in close proximity to some of the larger polluters in the city.
 I am committed to helping you understand and address environmental impact concerns and to use my role as City Councillor to ensure the city uses our jurisdiction to address legacy issues while also championing innovation.

 Ways that you can take action